psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 dataset.
 To call it, we need to know the *commit hash* (unique identifier) of the change which we want to revert.
 It is displayed by `tig` at the bottom of the window and looks like this:
-`8ddaaad243344f38cd778b013e7e088a5b2aa11b`.
+`8ddaaad243344f38cd778b013e7e088a5b2aa11b` (note: because of the algorithm used by git, yours will be different).
 Don't worry, we only need the first couple characters.
-Find your commit hash and call `git revert`:
+Find your commit hash and call `git revert` taking the beginning characters (seven should be plenty):

 ~~~
 git revert --no-edit 8ddaaad